Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 Rather than wasting all of that blank space under their small clothing, we were able to store more clothes in the dresser, which helped us stay organized.

-Another vertical storage solution that we used in the boys' townhouse bedroom was a cute ladder shelf.
+Another one of the vertical storage ideas that we used in the boys’ townhouse bedroom was a cute ladder shelf.
 Rather than a toy box that would have mixed everything together and made it hard to find, this shelving unit allowed us to break up small toys by type so the boys could easily grab what they needed.

 We have now used the IKEA ALGOT system (now called BOAXEL) for 8 different spaces between our two houses because we love it so much.
 It probably maximizes vertical space better than any other solution I've mentioned so far!